 New York, NY

-for details and to register.
+for hotel more information and to register.

 the organization dedicated to individuals involved in assessment, evaluation, testing, and other aspects of educational measurement.